-Appeals lie with the High Court, the Court of Appeal, and the Supreme Court in the last instance.
-Matters which involve the application of EU law may be referred or appealed to the Court of Justice of the European Union (CJEU) if the outcome of the case will depend on the judgment of the CJEU.
+Appeals lie with the High Court (from the County Court), the Court of Appeal, and the Supreme Court in the last instance.
+Matters which involve the application of EU law may be referred or appealed to the Court of Justice of the European Union.